- Single instrument for Extreme Pressure (EP) and Wear Preventive (WP) tests.

 - IP 300 (optional)

-The Four Ball Tester is an excellent development and quality check instrument for developers and users of lubricants and additives.
-The unique sample configuration of three bottom balls and one top ball makes a very stable and a repeatable contact in-turn, allowing tests results to be very repeatable.
+The Four Ball Tester is an excellent development and quality check instrument for developers and users of lubricating oils and greases.
+The unique sample configuration of three stationary balls and one top ball makes a very stable and a repeatable contact in-turn, allowing test results to be very repeatable.

-The Four Ball Tester can be used to determine Wear Preventive properties (WP), Extreme Pressure properties (EP) and friction behavior of lubricants.
-The wide acceptance of test results of the Four Ball Tester make it an excellent choice to benchmark products.
-It is a good choice for R&D due to its relatively inexpensive samples and ability to produce quick and repeatable results.
+The Four Ball Tester can be used to determine Wear Preventive properties (WP), Extreme Pressure properties (EP) and friction behavior of lubricants (both oils and greases).
+The wide acceptance of four ball testing makes it an excellent choice to benchmark products.
+It is a good choice for R&D due to its relatively inexpensive samples and ability to measure quick and repeatable results.

 A rotating steel ball is pressed against three steel balls firmly held together and immersed in lubricant under test.
 The test load, duration, temperature and rotational speed are set in accordance with standard test schedule.
 In Wear Preventive (WP) tests – also called Anti Wear (AW) tests – the average scar diameter on the bottom three balls is reported.
 The size of the scar shows the ability of the lubricant to prevent wear.
 A larger diameter indicates poor wear preventive property while a smaller indicates superior wear preventive property.